 The Caring Connection Ministry functions as one extension of Pastoral Care.
-Our members work in partnership with the Minister of Pastoral Care providing comfort to those who are ill or have experienced the death of a loved one.
-Bereaved family aftercare is the primary activity of Caring Connection Ministry.
+Our members work in partnership with the Minister of Pastoral Care by providing comfort to those who are ill or have experienced the death of a loved one.
+Bereaved family aftercare is a primary activity of Caring Connection Ministry.

 FROM THE HEART

-The Caring Connection ministry cares and connects with our church members, the community and each other from the heart through supporting the following :
+The Caring Connection ministry cares and connects with our church members, the community and each other from the heart through the following activities and programs:

-Our members volunteer to assist with the pre-pasts held at the church by serving continental breakfast before funeral services.
-The pre-past services is one of the key functions of the Caring Connection.
+2. PRE-PAST SUPPORT: Our members volunteer to assist with the pre-pasts that held at the church by serving continental breakfast before funeral services.
+The pre-past services are one of the key functions of the Caring Connection.
 It provides an opportunity for members to serve, support and minister to those who have lost a loved one.

-The Caring Connection visits nursing homes during the year, where we fellowship with residents.
-During the holidays, we choose a nursing home to deliver gift bags, and sing Christmas carols.
+3. NURSING HOMES: The Caring Connection visits nursing homes where we fellowship with residents.
+During the holidays, the ministry delivers gift bags, reads scriptures and sings Christmas carols.

-Each year, members of the Caring Connection donate and present toiletries and other needed personal items to a women’s shelters doing the holiday season
+6. WOMEN’S SHELTERS: Members of the Caring Connection donate and present clothes for women and children, toiletries and other needed personal items to a women’s shelter during the holiday season.

-Caring Connection ministry meets at NFBCI every second Sunday of the month immediately following the 11:00 service (beginning approximately between 1:15-1:30 pm).
+The Caring Connection ministry meets at NFBCI every second Sunday of the month immediately following the 11:00 service (beginning approximately between 1:15-1:30 PM).

 WITH A CARING SPIRIT